baldurk/renderdoc/docs/getting_started/tips_tricks.rst

 This page is a random hodge-podge of different tips and tricks that might not be obvious and aren't practical to make clear in the UI - e.g. keyboard shortcuts, edge cases and suchlike.

 #.
-File associations for .rdc and .cap files can be set up in the installer or in the :doc:`option_window`.
+File associations for .rdc and .cap files can be set up in the installer or in the :doc:`../window/option_window`.
 These allow automatic opening of capture logs or capture settings files directly from files.

    .. note::